-Amazon CLI skeletons and input files - Amazon Command Line Interface
+Amazon CLI skeletons and input files in the Amazon CLI - Amazon Command Line Interface

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).